NataliaDiaz/IN_104-Projet-Informatique/README.md

 # Practical

-To load all Python3 libraries installed at ENSTA, including numpy and matplotlib, run in your command line:
+To load all Python3 libraries installed at ENSTA computers, including numpy and matplotlib, run in your command line:

 `
 useensta python3